maThiaslI152/TALKER_local-llm/docs/Free_Models_Guide.md

 *   An API key will be generated. **Copy this key immediately.**

 **Step 5: Add Keys to the Proxy**
-*   Run the `setup_env.bat` script from the LLM-API-Key-Proxy.
+*   Run `proxy_app.exe` (without any arguments) from the LLM-API-Key-Proxy folder to launch the interactive TUI.
+*   Select **"Manage Credentials"** from the main menu.
+*   Choose **"Add API Key"** and select **Gemini** as the provider.
-*   Paste in the first Gemini API key you copied.
+*   Paste in the first Gemini API key you copied and confirm.
-*   The script will ask if you want to add another key.
-Press `y` and then `Enter`.
-*   Continue pasting in each new key you generate.
+*   The tool will ask if you want to add another key.
+Repeat this process for each key you generated.
+*   When finished, the tool will automatically save all keys to your `.env` file.

 **Step 6: Repeat for All Projects**
 *   Go back to the Google AI Studio page and repeat step 4 for all your projects, adding each new key to the proxy as you go.
-You can add all your keys in a single run of the `setup_env.bat` script.
+You can add all your keys in a single session of the TUI credential manager.

 **Step 7: Profit!**
 *   You now have a pool of Gemini API keys.
 The proxy will automatically rotate through them, giving you a much higher free usage limit.
 You can even do this with multiple Google accounts for virtually unlimited use.